What are shallots? How are they different from onions? What do they taste like, and how exactly do you use them in recipes? Let’s take a closer look!

 Ok.
-Now that we know what shallots are and how to use them…what if a recipe calls for shallots and you don’t have any?
+Now that we know what shallots are and how to use them…what if a recipe calls for them and you don’t have any?
 Or (gasp) you can’t find any at the grocery store?
-Is it ok to substitute onions for shallots?
+Is it ok to substitute onions?

 The answer is yes and no.

-Keep in mind that onions have a much harsher, sharper flavor than shallots.
+Keep in mind that onions have a much harsher, sharper flavor.
 If a recipe calls for raw shallots, it’s likely that raw onions will be a bit too overpowering.
 Your best bet it is to skip them entirely or use a very small amount.